WenlongZhang0517/WenlongZhang0517_v1.github.io/_pages/about.md

 ======
 July 2019 ——Our paper [RankSRGAN: Generative Adversarial Networks with Ranker for Image Super-Resolution]()  is selected as **oral** presentation in ICCV 2019!

 July 2019 ——Our group’s establishment has done in a group meeting at MMlab, CUHK!
-Our group——X-Pixel Group was born!
+Our group—— [X-Pixel Group](http://xpixel.group/index) was born!
 <br>

 ---